jdarmani077/jdarmani077/README.md

 Welcome to my portfolio!
-I'm a strategic, data-driven Project Manager with 3.5+ years of experience leading cross-functional initiatives across healthcare and supply chain domains.My expertise lies in blending analytical insights with business execution—translating complex data into actionable strategies, optimizing operations, and driving process automation.
+I'm a strategic, data-driven Project Manager with 3.5+ years of experience leading cross-functional initiatives across healthcare and supply chain domains.
+My expertise lies in blending analytical insights with business execution—translating complex data into actionable strategies, optimizing operations, and driving process automation.
 ---

 ## 🔍 About Me